jzillmann/pdf-to-markdown/examples/Adventures-Of-Sherlock-Holmes.md

 gaped in the old park wall.
 Making our way among the trees, we reached the lawn, crossed it, and were about to enter through the window when out from a clump of

-### ADVENTURE VIII.
-THE ADVENTURE OF THE SPECKLED BAND 130

 laurel bushes there darted what seemed to be a hideous and distorted child, who threw itself upon the grass with writhing limbs and then ran swiftly across the lawn into the darkness.